PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Additional Qualitative Results

 \section{Additional Qualitative Results}

-Figure \ref{pic:RobotCar-Night visual sup} shows the results on the RobotCar-Night dataset, demonstrating that our model provides more accurate nighttime MDE results compared to others.
-For instance, The red boxes in Figure \ref{pic:RobotCar-Night visual sup} - a,b,c demonstrate our model's ability to accurately handle varying lighting conditions.
+Figure \ref{pic:RobotCar-Night visual sup} shows the results on the RobotCar-Night dataset, demonstrating that our model provides more accurate MDE results compared to others.
+For instance, The red boxes in Figure \ref{pic:RobotCar-Night visual sup} - a,b,c